-A popular theologian said little Biblical truth would be lost if archaeologists discovered that Jesus’ father was Larry.
-If Jesus’ came into the world through normal biological processes, the integrity of the gospel wouldn’t change.
+A popular theologian once said little Biblical truth would be lost if archaeologists discovered that Jesus’ father was Larry.
+In other words, he assumed that integrity of the gospel would not be harmed if Jesus’ came into the world through normal biological processes.

-The short answer is, “No.” If Jesus is Jesus, then Jesus’ could not have an earthly dad.
+The short answer is, “No.” If Jesus is Jesus, then Jesus could not have had an earthly dad.
 If archaeologist find Larry’s tomb, the gospel disintegrates into meaningless religious powder.
 The gospel stands and falls upon the credibility of the Virgin birth.
 God declared in Isaiah 7:14 that God would give his people a sign.
 The Messiah would come by a virgin birth.
-“Therefore the Lord himself will give you a sign.
+“Therefore, the Lord himself will give you a sign.
 Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel.”
 God stakes his credibility upon this claim.
-If Jesus’ dad is Larry, then either God is untrustworthy and we have no reason to hope that Scripture’s promise of salvation are true or Jesus is not the Messiah and we have no reason to think he can save us from our sins.
+If Jesus’ dad is Larry, then either God is untrustworthy, and we have no reason to hope that Scripture’s promise of salvation is true and no reason to assume that Jesus is the Messiah.
 J. Gresham Machen hit the nail on the head when he wrote,

 If the Bible is regarded as being wrong in what it says about the birth of Christ, then obviously the authority of the Bible, in any high sense, is gone.

-Now a handful of scholars have pivoted to Hebrew and Greek dictionaries to prove that the virgin birth was nothing more than the byproduct of bad teaching and untrained religious zeal.
-These liberal scholars reminded us that both the Hebrew word and the Greek word for virgin could also mean young woman or maiden.
-They claimed God was not predicting a virgin birth but rather the birth of a child named Immanuel to either Isaiah’s or King Ahaz’s wife.
+A handful of scholars have pivoted to Hebrew and Greek dictionaries to prove that the virgin birth was nothing more than the byproduct of bad teaching and untrained religious zeal.
+These liberal scholars reminded us that both the Hebrew word and the Greek word for ‘virgin’ could also mean young woman or maiden.
+They claimed God was not predicting a virgin birth but rather the birth of a child named Immanuel who would be either Isaiah’s or King Ahaz’s kid.